petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

         print("no")

-I will remind and emphasize once again that the Boolean data type is exactly what is *directly* obtained with different checks (comparisons, etc.), and what can be *directly* used in ``if``.
+I will remind and emphasize once again that the Boolean data type is exactly what is *directly* obtained from different checks (comparisons, etc.), and what can be *directly* used in ``if``.
 For example, in the code above, you do not need to write ``if flag == True:``.
 Just ``if flag:`` is enough, as the variable ``flag`` has a Boolean type, so it can (and should) be used in ``if`` directly.